 The Regulations require the ‘permitting’ of both new and existing activities within Schedule 1.
 Permit conditions are attached to ensure that no significant pollution is caused on the basis of ‘best available techniques’ (known as BAT).
-For more information on activities requiring a permit can be found in The Pollution Prevention and Control (Industrial Emissions) Regulations (NI) 2013.
+More information on activities requiring a permit can be found in The Pollution Prevention and Control (Industrial Emissions) Regulations (NI) 2013.

 Will Tacit Consent Apply?

 No. Once your form is submitted, the Council has 6 months to determine the status of the application.
 This allows Antrim and Newtownabbey Borough Council to assess the public health impact of your activity and completely process your application.
 You should maintain regular contact with the section and where you have not received confirmation within this time, contact the Environmental Health team on T. 028 9034 0000 or T. 028 9446 3113.

 The Regulations make provisions for fees and charges payable to the enforcing authority.
 The current fee schedule PPC Charging Scheme details all permit application fees as well as annual subsistence charges and transfer charges.
 You should contact Environmental Health to discuss this in more detail.

 General Guidance Manual – PPC Part C Activities (147Kb)

 Secretary of State’s Guidance for Dry Cleaning (412Kb)